PyFunceble/domain2idna/README.md

 ## The tool to convert domains to the famous IDNA format.

-The objective of this project is to provide a tool for list or hosts file maintainer that can convertible domain to the PunyCode/IDNA format.
+The objective of this project is to provide a tool for list or hosts file maintainer that can convertible domain to the Punycode/IDNA format.

 * * *

-## Documentation as place to be!
+## Documentation as the place to be!

 Want to know more about **domain2idna**?
 We invite you to read the documentation at https://domain2idna.readthedocs.io!